Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

 | Total (incl.
 GST 18%) | — | ₹4.2–₹5.4 lakhs |

-Add 5–8% for steel wastage — offcuts, laps, and binding wire — which is unavoidable on any site.
+Add 5–8% for steel wastage (offcuts, laps, binding wire).
 A proper Bar Bending Schedule keeps wastage toward the lower end.
+Steel typically accounts for 20–25% of your total material cost on a Chennai residential project.

 Planning to build in Chennai?
 Get a complete material estimate — free.